leonard-de-vinci/Distributed_SAT_Approach_FIM/Distributed SAT User Guide.md

 - First you will need to install docker (depending on your exploitation system) https://docs.docker.com/desktop/install/windows-install/ https://docs.docker.com/desktop/install/linux-install/
-- Next you will need the docker-compose plugin (if you installed docker desktop you can skip this step as it is already included) https://docs.docker.com/compose/install/
+- Next you will need the docker-compose plugin https://docs.docker.com/compose/install/
 - Clone the repository, if you're using git you can use the following command
 ```git clone https://github.com/leonard-de-vinci/Distributed_SAT_Approach_FIM ```